Posts

 Melina TS Blog Post #14 = Je-ah Session 5 Date/Time: Thursday, February 26th, 2026 Location: Virtual Topic/Skill: Topic = Popular Korean music / Skill = Translation and Minimal Pairs During this lesson, Je-ah would pick a song written and sung in Korean, and we practiced translating these songs, using both top-down and bottom-up methods (meaning of the whole song vs. meaning of individual lines).
 The songs she chose were 디오 "Rose" and Red Velvet's "Cosmic".
 As she translated, I typed her words, using multiple methods of feedback to help her construct a grammatically correct version of the lyrics.
 Afterward, we practiced identifying and repeating minimal pairs that are difficult for Korean speakers, including the difference between short and long vowels in English, and sh vs. s sounds.
 Feedback provided to the tutee: The feedback provided to Je-ah during this lesson was a mix between the recasting and direct methods of correction.
 Lesson(s) about tutoring and/...

-On 2/20/2026, I met Dojun Kim for our weekly meeting.
-This session focused mainly on cultural exchange, as he discussed his Lunar New Year experience in English, as well as the typical traditions families follow.
-We talked about how in Korea, most people get cremated and placed in what he called a Chan-ol house, similar to a grave but for ashes.
-I explained the meaning of the word urn in English, as he wasn't sure what word to use to describe the jar holding family member's ashes was called in English.
+Date/Time: 2/20/2026, 9am Location: Zoom Topic/Skill: Cultural discussion, vocabulary in use Feedback provided to the tutee: I explained the meaning of the word urn in English, as he wasn't sure what word to use to describe the jar holding family member's ashes was called in English.
 I also helped him with the word 'memorialize', as he mixed it up with the word 'memorize' while explaining the practice of visiting family members' ashes for the New Year.
-He mentioned South Korea has a holiday called Chuseok, and he likened it to American Thanksgiving.
-We talked about his train ride to Busan to bring his family to visit his mother, then transitioned to what driving is like in America.
-We discussed American driving culture versus Korean drivi...
+Lesson(s) about tutoring and/or the tutee you learned: This session focused mainly on cultural exchange, as he discussed his Lunar New Year experience in English, as well as the typical traditions families follow.
+We talked about how in Korea, most people get cremated and placed in what he called a Chan-ol house, similar to a grave but for ashes He mentioned South Korea has a holiday called Chuseok, and he likened it to American Thanksgiving.
+We talked about his train ride to Busan to bring his family to visit...